Program Utah Commercial PACE financing program

 • Evidence that there are no involuntary liens, including a lien on real property, or on the proceeds of a contract relating to real property, for services, labor, or materials furnished in connection with the construction or improvement of the property.

-Renewable energy systems eligible for financing are limited to those up to 2 Megawatts (MW), and those above 2 MW serving load the the public utility does not already serve.
+Clean energy systems eligible for financing are limited to those up to 2 Megawatts (MW), and those above 2 MW serving load that the public utility does not already serve.

 Add new comment